../

 fillMat (MatRef ptr) = cFillMatrix ptr

--- Matrix multiplication, doesn't consume resource, so it accepts MatRef
+-- Matrix multiplication operation, does not consume resources, so accepts MatRef

 matMul :: MatRef -> MatRef -> MatRef -> IO ()